Geography

 When exploring our local area, every year group carries out field studies in our local environment to provide opportunities to conduct observations, surveys, investigations and field sketches.
 The use of maps and compasses enhances this experience.
 When exploring countries and continents, the children learn about a variety of locations around the globe, beginning with their own locality.
 As well as locational knowledge, the children learn about the key human and physical features of places; build knowledge of how to use and create maps; develop their understanding of the world's climate patterns and learn how to collect and use geographical data.
 In our final thread, children explore key physical features such as climate, earthquakes and volcanoes and the impact they have on places and people.

-Each unit of learning in Key Stage 1 and 2 is led by a ‘big question’ designed to enable children to recap prior knowledge while preparing them for their new and future learning.
-Links between units are made, and knowledge and concepts are deliberately returned to throughout a pupil’s time at school in order to deepen their understanding.
+Each Geography unit in Key Stage 1 and 2 is driven by a carefully crafted ‘big question’, designed to help children recall prior knowledge while preparing them for new and future learning.
+Clear links are made between units, with key knowledge and concepts revisited over time to deepen understanding and support long-term retention.